helimania/Blackheart/README.md

 # CAN bus interface

 Theoretically can be used CAN bus.
-For this you need TJA1050 chip.
+For this you need only TJA1050 chip.

 ![TJA1050](https://github.com/helimania/Blackheart/blob/master/ProMini-v2-OLED-Pi/TJA1050.jpg)